RednibCoding/Brandubh---A-Viking-Chess-Game/README.md

 # Brandubh---A-Viking-Chess-Game
-This is a one day project trying to implement the board game Brandubh
+This is a one day project with the goal to implement the board game Brandubh

 <p float="left">